Introduction to Snowplow Identities

 Get started with Identities

 To use Identities, start by deciding which user identifiers are most relevant to your use cases.
 Identities supports standard Snowplow identifiers such as user_id and domain_userid, as well as custom identifiers derived from any field in the event payload.
-See the configuration page for more details.
+Because your choice of identifiers affects both resolution quality and cost, follow the guidance in choosing identifiers before you configure them.

 After configuring Identities, set up the Identities dbt package to create your identity tables.